Revivalist-Dev/rev-lorecard/readme.md

 </details>

 ## Some notes
-- This is not a deepresearch, it doesn't make a web search.
+- This is not deep research; it doesn't involve a web search.
 You need to give a URL that has multiple links. _Fandom:category_ pages are perfect for the app.
 For example, you can give [Oblivion Skill Books](https://elderscrolls.fandom.com/wiki/Category:Oblivion:_Skill_Books).
-So this is going to extract all books and navigate one by one and create a lorebook for each book.
+So this is going to extract all books and navigate one by one, and create a lorebook for each book.
-- You can edit all prompts by using LLMs.
+- You can edit all prompts.
-- You can see all API request logs on API Requests modal.
-You can also see the project analytics on Project Analytics modal.
+- You can see all API request logs on the API Requests modal.
+You can also see the project analytics on the Project Analytics modal.
 - Currently, I'm only supporting openrouter because it is enough for me.
-However if I saw a need to add another API, I will add it.
+However, if I see a need to add another API, I will add it.

 ## How to Install and Run the Application